 First things first: Clean out your pantry and fridge of any offending snacks or foods, because out of sight, out of mind(ish).
 Then your best strategy is to plan most of your meals.
 If you need some inspiration, there are so many websites and food blogs that specialize in recipes that are so tasty, you won't feel like you're missing out on anything—Minimalist Baker, Green Kitchen Stories, and Sprouted Kitchen are a few favorites.

 "Look at the recipes and meal plans you want to follow, and get any ingredients you will need," advises Maguire.
 "Remember the age-old saying, if you fail to plan, then you plan to fail.
 Look at your schedule for the coming week.
 Are you traveling a lot or have any dinners out?
 Plan by looking at the menu beforehand or have handy go-to sugar-free snacks.
 It'll make sticking with this all the easier."

 Once you hit the grocery store, the trickiest part is practicing a healthy amount of skepticism when it comes to prepackaged or prepared foods.
 "The hardest part of a sugar cleanse is avoiding all of the sneaky sugar hiding in even those most unsuspecting items, such as pasta sauce, dried fruit, juices, and yogurt," says Seti.
 "Be sure to check the ingredient list on everything you buy."

 2. Spoiler alert: The first couple of days are the hardest

-Because sugar is so addictive—studies show that it's even more addictive than cocaine—you might even experience some withdrawal symptoms in addition to cravings.
+Because sugar is so addictive—studies show that it's as addictive as cocaine —you might even experience some withdrawal symptoms in addition to cravings.
 "These symptoms usually occur in the first few days and can include headaches, stomach upset, irritability, and fatigue," says Seti.
 "They will pass, so stick with it!"